localminimum/R-net/README.md

 ![Alt text](/../dev/screenshots/graph.png?raw=true "Tensorboard Graph")

 # Note
+**02/09/17**
+One of the challenges I faced while training was to fit a minibatch of size 32 or larger into my GTX 1080.
+Since SQuAD dataset displayed high variance in data, higher batch size was essential in training (otherwise the model doesn't converge).
+Reducing GPU memory usage significantly to fit batch size of 32 and higher is a work in progress.
+If you have any suggestions on reducing the GPU memory usage, please put forward a pr.

+**27/08/17**
 As a sanity check I trained the network with 3000 independent randomly sampled question-answering pairs.
 With my GTX 1080, it took about 4 hours and a half for the model to get the gist of what's going on with the data.
 With full dataset (90,000+ pairs) we are expecting longer time for convergence.

 Some sort of normalization method might help speed up convergence (though the authors of the original paper didn't mention anything about the normalization).